Careers360 Logo

 Answer:

 Inductive reasoning is a technique for thinking where the premises are seen as providing some proof, however not full affirmation, of the reality of the end.
 It is depicted as a technique where one's encounters and perceptions, including what is found out from others, come up as an overall truth.
-Deductive reasoning is the way toward thinking from at least one proclamations (statements) to arrive at an obvious end result.
+Deductive reasoning is the way toward thinking from at least one proclamation (statement) to arrive at an obvious result.
 Greeks emphasized the study of Greek philosophy and Greek history of mathematics and logic.
-Hence Greeks emphasized on deductive reasoning.
+Hence Greeks emphasized deductive reasoning.

-In Ancient India, Altars with combination of shapes like rectangles, triangles and trapeziums were used for:
+Question:16 In Ancient India, Altars with a combination of shapes like rectangles, triangles, and trapeziums were used for:

 (A) Public worship